Namsangee/ros2_test/source/services/tool_services.rst

    bool            success

+.. _SetToolShape:

 SetToolShape
 ------------

-It is a service to set information about currently installed tool.
-Activates the tool shape information of the entered name among the tool shape information registered in the Teach Pendant.
+This service activates the tool shape information of the entered name among the tool shape information registered in the Teach Pendant.
+If there is no tool currently installed, passing an empty string will initialize the currently set information.

+This service is only available in M2.4 version or higher.

 **Request:**